Nairo, Egan and Roglic, a face to face that already has a day and time

-François Lemarchand, director of the competition, announced the names of the main cyclists who will be in the race this year and there appears the confrontation Egan Bernal and Primoz Roglic.
+François Lemarchand, director of the competition, announced the names of the main cyclists who will be in the race this year, including Egan Bernal and Primoz Roglic.

 It may interest you: (A Nice Paris tailored to climbers)